Articles related to peter lynch

 Peter Lynch's Secret Formula for Valuing a Stock's Growth

-Mar 24, 2008 ... mutual fund manager in history, Peter Lynch's astounding record at the helm of the flagship Fidelity fund before retiring has guaranteed him a ...
+Mar 24, 2008 ...
+Arguably the greatest mutual fund manager in history, Peter Lynch's astounding record at the helm of the flagship Fidelity fund before retiring ...

 One Up On Wall Street provides insight into the mind of one of history's great money managers.
 Many years later, Peter Lynch's sage advice is still rock solid.

-Kiss - Keep It Simple, Stupid - Investing for Beginners - About.com
+Kiss - Keep It Simple, Stupid - An Investing Tip from Warren Buffett ...

 Two of the greatest investors in history, Warren Buffett and Peter Lynch, are renowned for one trick that helped them develop investing records of 20% to 30% ...